jorbDehmel/oak/README.md

 of various sizes for use in struct interfaces.
 These items can never be accessed, but still take up space within a struct.

+## Test Suites

+A test suite is a set of unit tests that `acorn` will compile and optionally execute in order to test the validity of a build.
+A test suite is created by creating a folder named `tests`, and putting any number of `*.oak` files within it.
+After this structure has been imposed, `acorn -T` will compile the entire test suite and report on any failures it discovers.
+Similarly, `acorn -TE` will compile and execute each item in the test suite.
+A compilation is considered a success if and only if the `acorn` compile process returns no errors.
+An execution is considered a success if and only if its main function returns a
+$0$.
+Either of these cases occurring will be considered a failure and will count towards an internal failure counter.
+The results of running the test suite will be reported after the test's conclusion.

+The `Oak` standard test suite is included in the installation `git` repo.
+Each item within this test suite must compile in order for an `Oak` update to be considered valid.
+This can be tested via `make test` or `acorn -T`.
+These items do not need to execute with a zero exit status, as some of them are demonstrations.

 ## Advanced Language Augmentation Via `raw_c!` Macro

 The `raw_c!` macro completely bypasses the `Oak` compiler and directly inserts its arguments as `C` code.
 This can be used for more advanced language development features which may require efficiency or capabilities beyond that of `Oak`.

+## Future Improvements to `$apling` - `TARM`

+`$apling` is limited in the modifications it can make to `Oak`, but it is nevertheless a vital resource.
+In addition to the existing rule system, a more powerful rule engine is in development.
+This new rule system is called `TARM`, for Token Augmentation Register Machine.
+It is a type of Turing Machine optimized for low-level token stream augmentations which will be controlled by an assembly language.
+A rigorous exploration of `TARM` will not be attempted here, especially since it is not yet implemented into `Oak`.

 ## List of Keywords